ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 Yan Jingxing, who was distracted by the unexpected reunion, didn't have the heart to say much.
 After a few random comments, he took his seat amidst the applause of his classmates.

-"You can sit next to Yu Heye.
-Heye, remember to lend your textbook to the new student during class."
+"You can sit next to Yu Heyue.
+Heyue, remember to lend your textbook to the new student during class."

 "Ah~ okay, teacher."